-The Trinity County Fire Safe Council, which the District has coordinated since 1998, continues to work to improve cooperation and coordination in all aspects of wildfire management in Trinity County.
-Members of the Fire Safe Council include US Forest Service, California Department of Forestry and Fire Protection, Volunteer Fire Departments, Trinity County, the Watershed Research and Training Center, Bureau of Land Management, Northwest RC&D Council and private citizens.
-Together, these groups are working to involve the residents and landowners of Trinity County in fire prevention and response preparation in order to best avoid catastrophic fires in the future.
-Firewise Communities status for 14 communities in the county was obtained by demonstrating that a Firewise Board has been established, that a Community Assessment has been completed, and investment in Firewise projects.
-As a result of the success of the Trinity County Fire Safe Council's planning process and education and outreach efforts, the RCD continued to obtain funding for a wide variety of fuels reduction projects during 2009 to reduce the risk of catastrophic fire, representing 38 percent of the District's budget.
-New projects this year include a Brushing project for Six Rivers National Forest with stimulus funding, fuels reduction work on private lands in Mid-Trinity, North Lake and Southern Trinity areas with funding from the California Fire Safe Council.
-Trinity County Resource Advisory Committee has also funded the China Gulch Fuels Reduction Project on Forest Service lands within the Weaverville Community Forest.
+The Trinity County Fire Safe Council, which the District has L coordinated since 1998, works to improve cooperation and coordination of wildfire management in Trinity County.
+Members of the Fire Safe Council include US Forest Service, California Department of Forestry and Fire Protection, volunteer fire departments, Trinity County, the Watershed Research and Training Center, Bureau of Land Management, Northwest California RC&D Council and private citizens.
+All are working to involve residents and landowners of Trinity County in fire prevention and response preparation in order to avoid catastrophic fires in the future.
+Firewise Community status for 14 communities in the county was earned by demonstrating that a Firewise Board has been established, that a Community reduction projects during 2009 representing 38 percent of the District's budget.
+New projects will include a brushing project for Six Rivers on private lands in MidTrinity, North Lake and Southern Trinity areas with funding from the California Fire Safe Council.
+Trinity County Resource Advisory Committee has also funded the China Gulch fuels reduction project on Forest Service lands within the Weaverville Community Forest.